 She was also an eating disorder consultant at Wonderland Treatment Center in Los Angeles.
 She appeared on Health Zone with Amy Hendel and Recovery Talk Network as a therapist with a specialty in the eating disorder field.
 She has also been a guest teacher at Pepperdine University and California State Dominguez Hills.
 She recently spoke on a panel about Women’s Issues in Recovery at the Southern California Recovery Summit.
 Dawn appeared with Tracey Gold in the Lifetime Television show about the treatment of eating disorders entitled

 Starving Secrets.
 Dawn is an international speaker having spoken to the dance department at Boston Conservatory, The Joffrey Ballet School, The Frank Sinatra School of Performing Arts in New York City, Dance Theatre of Harlem, Hollywood Connection, Steps on Broadway, Maria’s Project, The Washington Ballet School, City Dance DC, Brandywine Ballet, Festival Ballet, American Ballet Theatre, JKO School in NYC, Oklahoma University, Texas Christian University, Bella Academy in Mumbai, Grand Rapids Ballet, Puerto Rico Classical Dance Center, and Dallas Conservatory.
 Dawn is passionate about educating dancers, parents and dance educators on how to be a healthy dancer and prevention of eating disorders.
-Dawn has presented at International Association of Dance, Medicine and Science in Helsinki, Finland, Montreal, Tokyo and Denver, CO.
+Dawn has presented at International Association of Dance, Medicine and Science in Helsinki, Finland, Montreal, Tokyo, Ireland, Denver, CO and Columbus, OH.
 Dawn has also presented at Performing Arts Medicine Association.
 Dawn is recovered from Anorexia Nervosa herself.

 She was the co-owner of Cross Pointe Dance with her long time friend, Dana Stackpole former American Ballet Theatre and Broadway Star.